ecks0/syx/README.md

         --nvml <INDICES>                 Target nvidia card ids or pci ids, default all, ex.
 0,1,3-5 --nvml-gpu-freq <FREQ[,FREQ]>    Set nvidia gpu min,max frequency per --nvml, ex.
-800,1.2ghz --nvml-gpu-freq-reset            Reset nvidia gpu frequency to default per --nvml --nvml-power-limit <POWER>       Set nvidia card power limit per --nvml, ex.
-260 or 0.26kw -h, --help                           Prints help information
+800,1.2ghz --nvml-gpu-freq-reset            Reset nvidia gpu frequency to default per --nvml --nvml-power-limit <POWER>       Set nvidia card power limit per --nvml -h, --help                           Prints help information

-    All present and supported subsystems are printed unless the --show-* or --quiet flags are used.

-    The following special values and units are handled uniformly for all arguments.

          INDICES   A comma-delimited sequence of integers and/or integer ranges.

-        TOGGLES   An enumeration of 0 (deactivate), 1 (activate) or - (skip) characters, where the character is an action, and the character's position is an ID on which to act.
+         TOGGLES   An enumeration of 0 (offline), 1 (online) or _ (skip) characters.
+                   The character's position indicates the ID on which to act.

             FREQ*    Default: megahertz when unspecified
                    Supported: hz/h - khz/k - mhz/m - ghz/g - thz/t

-         POWER*     Default: watts when unspecified
+           POWER*    Default: milliwatts when unspecified
-                  Supported: mw/m - w - kw/k
+                   Supported: uw/u - mw/m - w - kw/k

+        DURATION     Default: milliseconds when unspecified
+                   Supported: ns/n - us/u - ms/m - s

         * Floating point values may be given for these units.

+    Values for supported hardware are shown unless the --show-* or --quiet flags are used.

     All flags may be expressed as env vars.
 For example: